 Lazarus is a Cuban appeal that makes a living in Madrid.
 When his girlfriend Dolores travels from Cuba to Spain to live with him, he is in prison for kidnapping and attempted rape.
 Dolores ...
 See full summary »

 After several years without contact, Martijn visits his sister Daantje, who just started to live on her own in Amsterdam.
 He tells her he is going to make a documentary from her life, and ...
 See full summary »

 A West German man, mistaken by the police for a left wing terrorist, hides in Vienna with a prostitute and her incestuous teen daughter.
 They become both a threesome and a happy surrogate family, but nothing lasts forever.

 Ramses is a somewhat shy 20-year old boy who has been living in a rural commune under sect-like conditions for 8 years.
 With piercings all over his body and dressed in robes, he has been studying the teachings of Kahn-Goeroe.
 When he is about to undergo a rather painful initiation rite, his sister Natasha visits and tells him their father is sick and dying.
 Ramses receives permission to leave, and together they head for Amsterdam.
 Once outside the commune, Ramses who isn't used to making his own decisions, learns about love and he meets a Palestinian prophet who is expecting the Messiah to land on the roof of his flat on the outskirts of Amsterdam.
 Written by

-The landing spot for Jezus is supposed to be De Bijlmer, a slum of Amsterdam.
-In 1992 a Boeing jet operated by El Al airlines crashed down on De Bijlmer, just after takeoff, taking out a large chunk of a highrise and killing a hundred people.
+The landing spot for Jezus is supposed to be De Bijlmer, a neighborhood of Amsterdam.
+In 1992 a Boeing jet operated by El Al airlines crashed down on De Bijlmer, just after takeoff, taking out a large chunk of a high rise and killing 43 people.
 See more »